DataBiosphere/job-manager/servers/cromwell/README.md

   - If it isn't something your users will object to, you can add the "https://www.googleapis.com/auth/devstorage.read_only" scope and you will be able to see the contents of log files in Job Manager.

 - (Required, CromIAM with automatic signout) Configure fields to display
-  - **Note:** If you want to use use Job Manager against CromIAM and you want inactive users to be signed out after a specific interval of time, the `capabilities_config.json` must also include some extra fields, which are shown as below:
+  - **Note:** If you want to use Job Manager against CromIAM and you want inactive users to be signed out after a specific interval of time, the `capabilities_config.json` must also include some extra fields, which are shown as below:
 ```json
 {
   "displayFields": [